TERREMEMBER/znbase/docs/content/v2.1/manage/enterprise-edition/migrate-to-helm3.md

 --data-raw '{}'
 ```

-You've completed the migrations and now the YugabyteDB universe operations can be performed using Yugabyte Platform v.2.1.8 or later.
+You've completed the migrations and now the ZNbaseDB universe operations can be performed using ZNbase Platform v.2.1.8 or later.

-## Delete old YugabyteDB universes from Yugabyte Platform
+## Delete old ZNbaseDB universes from ZNbase Platform

-Yugabyte Platform will allow deletion of older YugabyteDB universes, but  it will not delete the Helm 2 release.
-Yugabyte Platform  can also delete the namespaces and associated resources.
+ZNbase Platform will allow deletion of older ZNbaseDB universes, but  it will not delete the Helm 2 release.
+ZNbase Platform  can also delete the namespaces and associated resources.